joelparkerhenderson/source-code-management/README.md

 There is also git (git5) and hg mode, but I've never used them.
 I've used the "CitC" one (client in the cloud), and was great as I was able to edit, and later edit, even build,... even deploy all from the browser (though prefer real IDE there - like Eclipse/IntelliJ/CLion).

-## Google does monorepo and polyrepo.
+## Google does monorepo and polyrepo

 By [malkia](https://news.ycombinator.com/user?id=malkia)